The Solid State Hard Drive is now a viable alternative to the traditional Hard Disk Drive (HDD) for home computer users.

 However, there are several factors I think you must take into consideration before deciding whether this type of hard drive is appropriate for you at this time.

 This article explains what a Solid State Hard Drive (SSD) is and how it differs from traditional Hard Drives.
-It also poses several scenarios to help you decide whether this type of HDD is right for you.
+It also poses various scenarios to help you decide whether this type of HDD is right for you.

 A Solid State Hard Drive does not look much different from a traditional Hard Drive for a desktop computer or laptop.

 They both do the same job of storing your data and the files that run your Operating System and programs.

 However, the technology that underpins them vastly differs, and therefore so do things like durability, performance, capacity and cost.

 Available for some time now, SSD technology was traditionally expensive and usually found in large data centre servers only.

 More recently, as costs decrease, Solid-State Drives (or Flash Memory) have come into the home computer mainstream through Tablet technology such as the Apple iPad.

 In tablet devices, the inbuilt flash memory is embedded on the motherboard.
 In PC's and Laptops, SSD's ultimately plug into the motherboard just like traditional hard drives.

 A Solid State Hard Drive is made up of RAM memory boards (Random Access Memory) as opposed to a traditional rotating disk platters.

 Like an old vinyl record the head, or needle, reads (and writes) your information to and from the tracks on the disk platter (you can't see these tracks, but they are there, storing your magnetized data).